NixOS logo

 The old release reaches its end of life one month after the new release gets released.
 At that point a few cleanup tasks need to be done.

-Set the EOL channel status from
+1. Set the EOL channel status from deprecated to unmaintained in infra.
+Examples:

-repository to reflect that status on search.nixos.org.nix --extra-experimental-features "nix-command flakes" flake lock --update-input nixos-infra
+nix --extra-experimental-features "nix-command flakes" flake lock --update-input nixos-infra

 Handover to the next team